 Some widget types provide a Fixed Height style option.
 This one is a little more complicated to explain, but it provides some flexibility to how the widget appears on your website.
 This is best illustrated with an example:

 Here's a simplistic webpage example we'll use to describe the fixed height feature:

 Note that the page has a header bar, a footer bar, and a background image, and the rest of the page (in the center) is empty.
 This empty area is where we want to put our calendar widget.

 But I actually have a very important decision to make.
 If I put the calendar into the middle of this page, do I want it to be constrained within a specifically sized container (and thus provide its own scrollbar)?
 Or, do I want it to be as tall as it can be, and push any content down below it (using the main page's scrollbar instead)?
 Let's see this in action:

 Not using Fixed Height

-This is the default, and allows the widget to freely push any other content below it and grow to its full height.
-Here is an example of calendar widget added to our test page:
+This is the default and allows the widget to freely push any other content below it and grow to its full height.
+Here is an example of a calendar widget added to our test page:

 What you see here is that the calendar is allowed to be as tall as it needs to be to show all of the classes for this week, and the footer has been pushed below the calendar.
 You notice that the scrollbar on the right is the main scrollbar for the webpage.
 When we scroll it down, we'll see the whole calendar, and then the footer below that.